ben-laufer/DMRichR/README.md

 This workflow requires the following variables:
 1. `-g --genome` Select either: hg38, mm10, rn6, or rheMac8
 2. `-x --coverage` The coverage cutoff for all samples, 1x is recommended
-3. `-t --testCovariate` The covariate to test for significant differences between experimental and control, i.e. Diagnosis
+3. `-t --testCovariate` The covariate to test for significant differences between experimental and control, i.e. Diagnosis.
-4. `-a --adjustCovariate` Adjust covariates that are continuous or contain two or more factor groups.
-More than one covariate can be adjusted for., i.e.: "Age" or c("Age", "PMI")
+4. `-a --adjustCovariate` Adjust covariates that are continuous or contain two or more factor groups, i.e. "Age".
+More than one covariate can be adjusted for using single brackets and the `;` delimiter, i.e. `'BMI;Smoking'`
 5. `-m --matchCovariate` Covariate to balance permutations, which is meant for two-group factor covariates in small sample sizes in order to prevent extremely unbalanced permutations.
 Only one covariate two-group factor can be balanced, i.e. Sex.
 Note: This will not work for larger sample sizes (> 500,000 permutations) and is not needed for them as the odds of sampling an extremely unbalanced permutation for a covariate decreases with increasing sample size.
 6. `-c --cores` The number of cores to use, 20 is recommended but you can go as low as 1.